 Posting a job on Neuvoo is free, as long as the employer has an indexed career page.
 This will be available on the platform along with a wide range of jobs for a minimum of 30 days.
 They can also set a sponsorship budget to help their post available in different partners such as Google for Jobs.

-The good thing about MightyRecruiter is that employers can post jobs on the site free.
+The good thing about MightyRecruiter is that employers can post jobs on the site for free.
 The platform offers a recruitment solution for employers to help them get top ranking candidates for their business.
 They ease the recruitment costs for the employers so they can focus on hiring talents.

 What comes with a free account